AcademySoftwareFoundation/rez/docs/source/package_commands.rst

       The installation directory of the package.
 If the package contains variants, this path will include the variant subpath.
 This is the directory that contains the installed package payload.
-See :ref:`here <variants>` for more information on package structure in relation to variants.
+See :doc:`here <variants>` for more information on package structure in relation to variants.

    .. py:attribute:: this.version
       :type: ~rez.rex_bindings.VersionBinding